-Note 17 : Income tax
+Note 18: Income tax

 The note below details the major components of income tax expenses for the year ended 31 March 2022 and 31 March 2021.
-The note further describes the significant estimates made in relation to company's income tax position, and also explains how the income tax
+The note further describes the significant estimates made in relation to company's income tax position, and also explains how the income tax expense is impacted by non-assessable and non-deductible items.

-Particulars For the year ended 31 March, 2022 For the year ended 31 March, 2021 For three months ended 30 June, 2020 Current tax Current income tax - (Excess)/short provision related to earlier years .
-Deferred tax MAT credit entitlement ÷ Relating to origination and reversal or temporary 0.72 (0.57) Income tax expense reported in the statement of profit and loss 0.72 (0.57) ÷ Other Comprehensive Income (OCI) Particulars For the year ended 31 March, 2022 For the year ended 31 March, 2021 For three months ended
+Particulars For the year ended 31 March, 2022 For the period from 21 January, 2021 to 31 March, 2021

+Current tax

+Current income tax 0.22 -

+(Excess)/short provision related to earlier years Ē 5

+Deferred tax

+MAT credit entitlement

+Relating to origination and reversal or temporary difference (0.63)

+Income tax expense reported in the statement of profit and 0.22 (0.63)

+loss O'LL-G (0.00)